-Zostavax Shingles Vaccine Description
+Zostavax Shingles Vaccine Description For 2022

 Merck's Zostavax is a live, attenuated varicella-zoster virus (weakened chickenpox virus) vaccine.
 Zoster vaccine can be administered concurrently with all other live and inactivated vaccines, including those routinely recommended for people 60 years of age or older, such as influenza and pneumococcal vaccines, says the U.S. CDC.

 ZOSTAVAX works by helping immune systems protect people from getting shingles.
 Herpes zoster (HZ), also known as "shingles", is caused by reactivation and multiplication of the ubiquitous varicella-zoster virus (VZV) that remains latent in everyone's sensory neurons following varicella, or "chickenpox".
 Among individuals who live to age 85, the lifetime risk for HZ is 50%, and more than one in five individuals affected by zoster develops post-herpetic neuralgia, resulting in chronic pain.
 If you do get shingles even though you have been vaccinated, ZOSTAVAX may help prevent the nerve pain that can follow shingles in some people.
 However, ZOSTAVAX does not protect everyone, so some people who get the vaccine may still get shingles.

 In 2011, the U.S. Food and Drug Administration expanded the age indication for Zostavax to include people 50 through 59 years old for preventing herpes zoster.
 This decision was based on a large study showing that the vaccine reduced the risk of zoster by approximately 70%.

 On May 22, 2020, Merck issued a letter informing healthcare providers that it will no longer sell ZOSTAVAX in the USA, effective July 1, 2020.
 This decision is not related to product safety or manufacturing issues and only affects vaccine customers in the USA.